Whether this is your first time collaborating with an editor or you just want the process to go more smoothly, here are some things to consider.

 What’s the general roadmap for the project?

+Are there any examples of similar projects you can show your editor to get on the same page?
 Note: It’s helpful to show examples that are roughly in the same budget range that you’re working with.
 For example, don’t show your VFX artist clips from a Marvel movie if you’re working on a shoestring budget.
 If you use a major brand’s commercial as something your small business wants to emulate, be specific about what you like — is it the pacing and tempo?
 Or are you hoping for the custom graphics that your editor isn’t going to be able to replicate?

 If you want your editor to create a sizzle or trailer, how many seconds should it be?
 Make sure to watch other sizzles/trailers to get a sense of the length — it might surprise you how short some are!